mead-ml/mead-baseline/docs/tagging.md

 To run with PyTorch, just pass `--backend pytorch`

-If you want to use only the convolutional filter word vectors (and no word embeddings), just remove the -embed line above.

 ### NER (and other IOB-type) Tagging

 NER tagging can be performed with a BLSTM, and optionally, a top level CRF.
 This will report an F1 score on at each validation pass, and will use F1 for early-stopping as well.